rabssm/MeteorRadio/README.md

 python meteor_radar.py -h
 ```

-To start the software in verbose mode with a detection threshold SNR of 45, run the command:
+To start the acquisition software in verbose mode with a detection threshold SNR of 45, run the command:
 ```
 python meteor_radar.py -v -s 45
 ```

-To analyze the resultant FFT data in the .npz files in the output directory ~/radar_data :
+To analyze the meteor detection FFT data in the .npz files in the output directory ~/radar_data :
 ```
 python analyse_detection.py ~/radar_data
 ```

-Example meteor detection as displayed by analyse_detection.py :
+Below is an example of a meteor detection spectrogram as displayed by analyse_detection.py.
+In this example, the head echo can be clearly seen in the line moving across the plot from the right towards the centre.
+This line gives an indication of the radial velocity and deceleration of the meteor from the Doppler frequency shift.
+The later vertical component of the plot is the radio echo from the plasma trail.
+This echo from the plasma trail can also show Doppler frequency shifts due to high altitude winds.
 ![alt text](https://github.com/rabssm/MeteorRadio/blob/main/doc/sample.png)

 To make the software run automatically on every boot, add the command to crontab using the command:
 ```